starling021/rat-n/substrate/README.md

                                  |\  \      \         /`        _`------`_.-'
                                     _/;--._, >        |   --.__/ `------`
                                   (((-'  __//`'-......-;\      )
-                                       (((-'       __//  '--. /   mouse/MPL
+                                       (((-'       __//  '--. /
-                                                 (((-'    __//    Substrate
+                                                 (((-'    __//
                                                         (((-'

 ***

 # About Mouse Substrate

-    Mouse Substrate (MPL Substrate) is a package that can be installed on the target iOS device after receiving remote control to run substrate commands and services.
+    Mouse Substrate is a package that can be installed on the target iOS device after receiving remote control to run substrate commands and services.

 ***

 # Getting started

-    If you are using Mouse Payload Loader (MPL) to remotely access iOS device, you can install or uninstall Mouse Substrate (MPL Substrate) using Mouse CLI msub command.
+    If you are using Mouse Framework to remotely access iOS device, you can install or uninstall Mouse Substrate using Mouse CLI msub command.

 > msub